PGS-dev/tslint/README.md

 `tslint.json` file contains general rules for any TypeScript project.

-`tslint-other-with-rxjs` file contains general rules for any TypeScript project with RxJS.
+`tslint-rxjs.json` file contains general rules for any TypeScript project with RxJS.

 `tslint-angular.json` file contains general rules for any angular projects.